adamxjohns/MIDS_capstone/README.md

 All notebooks were run on an AWS EC2 P3.2xlarge Deep Learning AMI (Ubuntu 16.04) Version 36.0 instance using a TensorFlow 2.3 with Python3 (CUDA 10.2 and Intel MKL-DNN) Environment.

-## Overview of CNN/Mixed Data Input Network
+## Overview of Mixed Data Input Neural Network - Adam Johns and Marcial Nava

+**Project Goal:** - predict a patient’s severity of decline in lung function based on a CT scan of their lungs and baseline clinical characteristics (FVC, age, gender, smoking status and Percent (a computed field which approximates the patient's FVC as a percent of the typical FVC for a person of similar characteristics)

-**Goal:** - predict the linear decay of FVC measurements within the 95% confidence interval of the actual least squares slope Pros of this approach - meaningful measurement that can be interpreted as likely rate of progression and can be visualized; also works well because follow-up and frequency of measurements is different for every patient
+**Model Goal:** predict the linear decay of FVC measurements within the 95% confidence interval of the actual least squares slope
+Pros of this approach - meaningful measurement that can be interpreted as likely rate of progression and can be visualized; also works well because follow-up and frequency of measurements is different for every patient
 Con of this approach - high degree of variability in measurements means that slope doesn't actually fit the measurements that well; more measurements at the start so line is skewed towards earlier measurements